 Just as nonprofit accounting is different from for-profit accounting, the software also differs between the two.
 Fund accounting software allows your organization to account for the restrictions and other nonprofit-specific accounting systems.

 There are several types of accounting software that your organization may choose to use.
-Double the Donation’s guide to accounting software provides just a few of the many options.
-However, the most popular solution is Quickbooks.
+However, the most popular solution for organizations is QuickBooks.

 Passion for Helping Others